gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 * **History (Level 1-70):** The game launched with only 3 episodes of 10 stages each, consisting of the main storyline.
 Later, it was gradually expanded to 7 episodes.
 * **Legend (Level 30-70):** Legend has the same first 6 episodes from History, with increased difficulty.
 * **Bonus (Level 65+):** Consists of 3 episodes with 7, 7, and 3 stages each, respectively.
 Longer levels with a big difficulty spike, hard to clear them by yourself.
 Gives some quite cool items and item sets.
 Each episode has a different theme and storyline.
 * **Myth (Level 70+):** Unlocks only after a rebirth.
 Has 6 stages and a somewhat long questline to unlock each of them.
-Gives exclusive item sets that can only be used on Myth/Devildom stages.
+Gives exclusive item sets that can only be used in Myth/Devildom stages.
 Group content, not intended to be solo'd.
 * **Devildom (Level 80+):** Introduced very late into the game's life, also requires a rebirth, and...
 I don't know or remember that much, actually.
 Never reached that when I was little, and didn't bother to play that much in unofficial servers.

 ![]({{site.baseurl}}/images/reverse-engineering-lunia/character-selection.jpg)